davidkarolyi/tguard/docs/modules.md

 ▸ **TObject**<`T`\>(`schema`): [`Guard`](classes/Guard.md)<[`SchemaType`](modules.md#schematype)<`T`\>\>

-It will validate that the given values is matching the object schema.
+It will validate that the given value is matching the object schema.

+`guard.name: JSON representation of the object`

 **`example`**
 ```ts